 The swell of Christmas is over.
 Many of us who now switch our endeavors to the entertainment of children home on school break, rather than running ourselves into insanity, and I have an idea for you.

 Not too long ago, in a post brought to you by the Denver Firefighter Museum, in the midst of my winter break panic, I shared 5 different things to do over the winter break.
 One of these was visiting the Denver Firefighter Museum.
-(They have a special of Two-For-One Admissions Deal going on – you can find that deal here.)
 Well… we went!

 “The Denver Firefighters Museum has been housed in the original Firehouse Number 1 since 1909.
 (You can) explore over a century of historical artifacts, fascinating exhibits, and fun family and kids activities throughout the Museum!
 The Museum offers not only outstanding exhibits on the history of firefighting in Denver focusing on the Denver Fire Department, but innovative and exciting hands-on activities that allow visitors to interact with the traditional exhibits.
 From groundbreaking state-of-the-art gallery space to engaging programs and special events, there is always something new to explore.”